-- Level 1 Quoted prices are available in active markets for identical assets or liabilities as of the measurement date.
-A quoted price for an identical asset or liability in an active market provides the most reliable fair value measurement because it is directly observable to the market. - Level 2 Pricing inputs other than quoted prices in active markets, which are either directly or indirectly observable as of the measurement date.
-The nature of these securities include investments for which quoted prices are available but traded less frequently and investments that are fair valued using other securities, the parameters of which can be directly observed.
-Also included in Level 2 are investments measured using a net asset value ("NAV") per share, or its equivalent, that may be redeemed at that NAV at the date of the statement of financial position or in the near term, which the Society has generally considered to be within 90 days. - Level 3 Securities that have little to no pricing observability as of the measurement date.
+- Level 2 Pricing inputs other than quoted prices in active markets, which are either directly or indirectly observable as of the measurement date.
+The nature of these securities include investments for which quoted prices are available but traded less frequently and investments that are fair valued using other securities, the parameters of which can be directly observed. - Level 3 Securities that have little to no pricing observability as of the measurement date.
 These securities are measured using management's best estimate of fair value, where the inputs into the determination of fair value are not observable and require significant management judgment or estimation.
-Also included in Level 3 are investments measured using a NAV per share, or its equivalent, that can never be redeemed at the NAV or for which redemption at NAV is uncertain due to lockup periods or other investment restrictions.